FlorentRu/AI-Powered-IVR-Prototype-Leveraging-LLM-for-Customer-Service/README.md

 # AI Powered IVR Prototype Leveraging LLM for Customer Service

-# IVR System Powered by Falcon LLM
+# IVR System Powered by LLM

 This repository contains an experimental IVR (Interactive Voice Response) system prototype powered by the Falcon LLM.
 The project demonstrates an end-to-end workflow that:
 - Transcribes user audio input,